Ender-ing/render-activity/README.md

 Contains the absolute paths to the `.BUILD` directory and the *resources* directory.

 > Warning: Make sure all paths are correct before running the `BUILD.bat` command!

+## /TEMPLATE

+Contains a template of correct `gen.` configuration files.

 ## /__node_js__